CommandShiftHQ/be-northwind-mysql/exercises/00-create-exercises.md

 1. Remove the `countries` table with `DROP TABLE countries`.
 Now write a statement to create the same table again, none of the fields should be able to be null.
 Confirm that this is the case by attempting to insert a record with null values.

-1. Remove the `countries` table with `DROP TABLE countries`.
-Now write a statement to create the same table again, none of the fields should be able to be null

 1. Remove the `countries` table and create it again.
 This time make sure that only the countries `Italy`, `India` and `China` are valid entries.

 1. Delete and recreate this table.
 This time make sure that no duplicate data against column country_id will be allowed at the time of insertion.